 - Educate: Talk to friends, family, and your community about animal cruelty, and make sure to let them know there are ways they can help.

 But here's the obstacle a lot of people seem to think exists between them and activism: They feel that unless they're doing something "big" for a cause, their efforts don't really count.
 Activism doesn't have to be a grand effort.
 Some of the most effective activism comes in everyday gestures and by just being yourself -- people are paying attention, and the courage and passion you display can be really inspiring.

-With that in mind, I'm updating the Dogster Facebook page with a new cover image in support of Prevention of Cruelty to Animals Month, and I've created the graphics below just for you!
-The more of us who change our cover images all at once, the more visible our cause will be.
+With that in mind, I've created the graphics below just for you!
+The more of us who change our Facebook cover images all at once, the more visible our cause will be.
 It's a very small gesture, but it can have a huge impact -- a drop in the water can create vast ripples of change.

 What do you do to help raise awareness about animal cruelty?
 Share your work in the comments -- you might inspire someone!